Michael Gannon residence: Description

 Entry to the house is via a central timber stair which leads to the verandah and original front door of the house which is surrounded by patterned coloured glass.
 Internally a central hall extends from the entry to the rear verandah.
 This hall is divided centrally by a doorway, creating a formal entry portion and informal rear.
 Flanking the entry hall is a main bedroom to the north and a formal dining room to the south.
 These rooms include central bay windows with floor to ceiling double hung windows.
 In the hallway and the dining room the ceilings are pressed metal reinforcing the formal nature of these entry spaces.
 Flanking the rear section of the hallway is the billiard room to the south and a store room and bedroom to the north.
-All rooms, have with the exception of the store room, open onto the verandahs through French doors.
+All rooms, with the exception of the store room, open onto the verandahs through French doors.

 The enclosed rear verandah of the house is now used as the main living area.
-A kitchen is located at the northern end of this verandah and a bathroom at the southern end.
+A kitchen is located at the northern end of this verandah and a bathroom is at the southern end.
 The structure adjoining the southern end of the verandah is thought to have once been the kitchen of the house but is now used as a bedroom.
 Evidence exists within this room and at the ground level to indicate that a fireplace may have once serviced these spaces.
 More recent additions to the rear of the house include a laundry and deck adjoining the original kitchen and rear verandah.

 Internally the original pine floors still exist within the core of the house while hardwood flooring lines the verandahs.
 The walls and ceilings are generally clad with timber tongue and groove boards and the timber joinery to the doors and windows and associated architraves is still intact.
 Much of the glass within the widows is original as is the door and window hardware, including turned wooden door handles.
 Other original elements that survive within the house are a claw foot bath and gas lighting pipes within the ceiling cavity.